LindsayMcCulloch/citi-bike_challenge/README.md

 * What trends can be observed per rideable type January annually between the chosen period?

 * What are the top 10 stations in the city for starting a journey?
-Based on data, why do you hypothesise these are the top locations?

 * What are the top 10 stations in the city for ending a journey?
-Based on data, why?

 * What are the bottom 10 stations in the city for starting a journey?
-Based on data, why?

 * What are the bottom 10 stations in the city for ending a journey?
-Based on data, why?

 ## Background